ndg8743/hydra-saml-auth/docs/containers.md

 - All operations require an authenticated session (SAML).
 - Every action verifies ownership by checking container labels (`hydra.owner` and `hydra.managed_by`).
-- VS Code passwords are random per start and stored in labels; dashboard displays them securely to the owner.
+- VS Code access is protected by Traefik ForwardAuth; code-server runs with `--auth none` and no password is stored or displayed.

 ## Troubleshooting